facebooktwittergoogle_plusredditpinterestlinkedinmailby feather

 Becoming Global-Minded by Kimberly Wiefling (Wiefling Consulting)

-(This article was originally published on www.svprojectmanagement.com) QUESTION: “My subordinates are younger than me, but they seem much more global-minded.
+QUESTION: “My subordinates are younger than me, but they seem much more global-minded.
 I know I need to change, but I’ve never worked abroad, and I’m afraid I won’t be able to change.
-How can I become more ‘global’ and continue to be a leader at our company when the world [...]
+How can I become more ‘global’ and continue to be a leader at our company when the world is changing so quickly?”
+Continue reading

 Too Much Work! by Kimberly Wiefling (Wiefling Consulting)